JacekDwojakPL/cs336-study/notes/_posts/2025-02-16-assignment-1.markdown

     # most_frequent_pair is a tuple of two bytes
     vocab[new_index] = vocab[most_frequent_pair[0]]+vocab[most_frequent_pair[1]]
     ```
-    - `vocab[new_index]` points to the newly merged pair (which is a byte string) so when tokenizer will encounter two bytes of frequent pairs from training during tokenization, instead of returning two indices, will return one.
+    - `vocab[new_index]` points to the newly merged pair (which is a byte string) so when tokenizer will encounter two bytes of frequent pairs from training during tokenization, instead of returning two indices, tokenizer will return one index.
 With this method the length of tokenized string can be reduced (compressed) to fewer indices, and this has crucial impact on Transformer architecture and attention mechanisms - since this architecture has fixed context size which can he handled.
     - Iterate again over indices and replace each byte from most frequent pair with new index.

 From the above we can see that each merge makes two passes over entire dataset which maybe is tolerable for small datasets but the assignment requires students to train on 2GB and 12GB text files.
 With target vocabulary size of 10000 using approach described above we would train for three months on the TinyStories-GPT4-train.txt file.
 For reference, here are constraints given by instructors: